gerardoramirez/dart-playground/README.md

 ## About Dart

 Dart is an open-source, general-purpose programming language developed by Google.
 It's known for its efficiency, scalability, and robust library ecosystem.
-It's particularly popular for Flutter development - Google's UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+It's trendy for Flutter development - Google's UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 ## Repository Structure